Seatis/my-teaching-materials/project/hardware/hw-fzs-Todo/README.md

 #### Check task

   - When the application is ran by executing `-c 3`
-  - Then it should check the third item from the file, if it is listed it should show up as checked
+  - Then it should check the third item from the list, if it is listed it should show up as checked

 #### Checked state